Warblefly/MultimediaTools-mingw-w64/README.md

  * sndfile-regtest — requires libsqlite3, which we do not currently include
  * sndfile-resample — uses libsamplerate to resample files readable/writable by libsndfile.
 Many algorithms
  * sndfile-salvage — salvages audio data from conventional WAV files that are over 4GB in size, converts in W64 format
+* LCMS — Little Colour Management System v.
+2, a colour management library
+ * psicc — generates ICC Postscript using colour management
+ * tificc — applies a colour profile to TIFF files, with options to control CMYK printing
+ * transicc — calculates conversions between colourspaces
+ * jpcicc — applies a colour profile to JPEG files, with options to control CMYK printing
+ * linkicc — links profiles into a single devicelink
+* NetCDF —  library for creation, access, and sharing of array-oriented scientific data
+ * ncgen — generates a program to create a NetCDF data set (older version)
+ * ncgen3 — generates a program to create a NetCDF data set (newer version)
+ * nccopy — copies and optionally compresses and chunks netCDF data
+ * ncdump — converts netCDF data to human-readable form
 * Glib — the GNU extension library
  * glib-compile-resources — compile a resource specification into a resource file
  * glib-compile-schemas — compile all GSettings schema files into a schema cache